8 Most Common Outdoor Fears and How to Overcome Them

 Get our tips for managing your outdoor fears whether you're scared of bugs, animals, getting lost, being a newbie, or being out of shape so you can get outside and adventure!

 But what about the bugs?
 This is a common outdoor fear that we hear a lot from friends and family that are newer to the outdoors.
-While flies and mosquitos can be annoying and spiders and scorpions can be a little scary, they’re not out to get you (well, aside from mosquitos).
+While flies and mosquitos can be annoying and spiders and scorpions can be a little scary, there are some basic measures you can take to cover up to minimize your risk of being bitten.

 Insects play their own part in the web of nature so it’s best to let them be, not worry too much about them, and take a few basic precautions to avoid unpleasant encounters.

-• If you’re going hiking in an area known for mosquitoes, bring some bug spray and cover up with lightweight long sleeves and pants
+• If you’re going hiking in an area known for mosquitoes or ticks, bring some bug spray and cover up with lightweight long sleeves and pants

 • If you’re going camping, keep your tent zipped up and avoid keeping it open for long when going in and out